 Housing Red Tailed Boas

-A 10-foot snake needs a little room to move about but they don't typically like stretching to their full lenght.
+A 10-foot snake needs a little room to move about but they don't typically like stretching to their full length.
 Snakes feel more secure when they are hiding under something and are able to curl up.
 If they are fully uncoiled, it's usually a sign they feel vulnerable and threatened.
 An enclosure that provides 8 to 10 feet of floor space, is a couple of feet high and a couple of feet wide is plenty big for an adult red tailed boa.

 Perhaps the most important thing about an enclosure for a red tailed boa is how secure it needs to be.
 All snakes are escape artists and will push through unlocked lids and squeeze through small openings.
-All snake enclosures should have locks or latches to prevent an escape, which can be dangerous to both the snake and people living in the house.
-Placing a red tailed boa inside a tied pillow case works well for transporting or to temporarily hold them while cleaning their enclosure.
+All snake enclosures should have locks or latches to prevent an escape, which can be dangerous to both the snake and the people living in the house.
+Placing a red tailed boa inside a tied pillowcase works well for transporting or to temporarily hold them while cleaning their enclosure.

 Since red tail boas come from a tropical environment, the ease of maintaining humidity levels should be taken into consideration when setting up a cage.
 Glass or plexiglass sides and lids help to keep humidity higher in an enclosure but you will want to make sure enough air is still able to circulate inside and that nothing will melt from the heating devices.